Owl Woman: Death and posthumous recognition

 Their vision did not last, being overtaken by wider events as the years passed by, but the contribution of Owl Woman was recognized posthumously.
 She was inducted into the Colorado Women's Hall of Fame in 1985.

+In 2021 a mountain southwest of Denver (formerly "Squaw Mountain") was renamed in her honor.
+It will now be named "Mestaa'ėhehe (Pronounced Mes-ta-heh or Mes-ta-het) Mountain".